-The "action" is one of ANNOUNCE, DISCONNECT, KEEPALIVE, RANDOM, PROOF, ACT, and RESOLVE.
+The "action" is one of ANNOUNCE, DISCONNECT, KEEPALIVE, RANDOM, PROOF, and ACT.
 The first three of these are used for managing the network by ensuring peers are aware of each other and know the state of the network.
 ANNOUNCE is transmitted upon a player joining to ensure the new player is aware of all other players.
 The ANNOUNCE message contains the player's encryption keys and the player's ID.

 RANDOM and PROOF are designated to be used by sub-protocols defined later on.
-ACT and RESOLVE are used by players to submit actions for their turn during gameplay, and to resolve the outcomes of these actions.
+ACT is used by players to submit actions for their turn during gameplay.